-Elements of Intercultural Communication presents a theoretical and practical approach to the study of intercultural communication.
+Intercultural Communication presents a theoretical and practical approach to the study of intercultural communication.
 The course focuses on the many elements and processes involved in the sending and receiving of messages across cultures.
-The aim of the course is to increase your sensitivity to and understanding of intercultural differences and similarities so that this awareness can lead to more effective communication.
-The course covers basic concepts, principles, and practical skills for improving communication between persons from different ethnic, racial, religious, and cultural backgrounds.
+The aim of the course is to increase sensitivity to and understanding of intercultural differences and similarities leading to more effective communication.
+The course covers basic concepts, principles

 After completing this course, you should be able to: